hyochan/talktalk-node/README.md

 | docker                | 18.09+       |
 | docker-compose        | 1.23+        |

+## Applying schema to database
+* If you've edited `prisma/prisma.yml` or `src/schema.graphql`, you must `npm run prisma:deploy` in order to apply changes to database.

 ## Settiing up talktalk-node
 We will provide you how to set this up locally when it is ready.